 Super Robot Wars Advance

-For a battleship, which is supposed to be an unwieldy support ship, the Nadesico from the original Game Boy Advance version (not the remake) is a game breaker with the appropriate upgrades.
-With a fully upgraded Gravity Blast, it's capable of dealing over 10000 points of damage per shot with almost 100% accuracy at maxed out Will, firing at ranges that will make super robots turn green with envy (with appropriate upgrades, the range can extend to 11 (!)).
-Coupled with a barrier that halves the damage of any attack it takes, it can take out the Final Boss in two turns (using "Support Attack"note to get in extra shots).
+- For a battleship, which is supposed to be an unwieldy support ship, the Nadesico from the original Game Boy Advance version (not the remake) is a game breaker with the appropriate upgrades.
+With a fully upgraded "Gravity Blast", it's capable of dealing over 10000 points of damage per shot with almost 100% accuracy at max Will, firing at ranges that will make super robots turn green with envy (with appropriate upgrades, the range can extend to 11 (!)).
+Coupled with the "Distortion Field" barriernote , it can take out the Final Boss in two turns (using "Support Attack"note to get in extra shots).
 Later games probably took note of this and forced the player to upgrade all weapons simultaneously, making game breakers such as this much more difficult.

 - The Soulgain, or really, any of the original mecha due to Axel Almer/Lamia Loveless' high level of "Support Attack", a cheap "Strike" Spirit Commandnote , an "Ace Bonus"note boosting damage by 20% at 130 Will, and their naturally high melee and ranged stats.
-Pump the appropriate stat and the mech's weapons and you'll have a unit that can punch far above its own weight simply by supporting other units.
-In fact, the change in difficulty between when they are present vs. scenarios where they aren't present is palpable at times.
+Pump the appropriate stat and the mech's weapons and players have a unit punching far above its own weight simply by supporting other units.
+In fact, the change in difficulty between when they are present vs. scenarios where they aren't available is palpable at times.
 Note that stat boosting and the "Ace Bonus" only applies to the remake, as the original had neither.

-The remake allowed for some potentially game breaking hijinks, as there are some pretty strong Ace Bonuses and "Full Upgrade Bonuses", along with the customizable pilot skill system.
-What keeps it from reaching W levels is the remake ascended the difficulty to Nintendo Hard, as a result of the new mechanic "evasion decay" *
+- The remake allowed for some potentially game breaking hijinks, due to strong "Ace Bonuses" and powerful "Full Upgrade Bonuses", along with the customizable pilot skill system.
+What keeps it from reaching W levels is the remake ascended the difficulty to Nintendo Hard, as a result of the new mechanic "evasion decay"note .